-I would like to take this opportunity to express my gratitude to the Board of Directors for their contribution and input during this transitional period.
-I would also like to thank our customers, business associates and shareholders for their staunch support and trust in us.
+I would like to take this opportunity to express my gratitude to the Board of Directors, customers, business associates and shareholders for their contribution and giving us their staunch faith during this trying economy.
+May we scale to greater heights in the coming years!